Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Moderate drinking is defined as no more than 1 drink a day for women and 2 drinks a day for men.
 Pregnant women should avoid all alcohol because it can lead to birth defects.
 A drink is considered 12 ounces of regular beer, 4 ounces to 5 ounces of wine, or 1.5 ounces of 80-proof distilled spirits.

-Moderation is defined differently for men, women, and older adults because alcohol’s effects depend on how the body soaks up and breaks down alcohol.
+Moderation is defined differently for men, women, and older adults because alcohol’s effects depend on how the body absorbs and breaks down alcohol.
 Older adults break down alcohol more slowly than younger people.
 This means alcohol stays in their bodies longer.
-A person's height and weight are critical in the soaking up of alcohol.
+A person's height and weight are critical in the absorption of alcohol.
 The smaller and lighter you are, the more quickly alcohol is absorbed.
 Some ethnic groups also have a harder time breaking down alcohol and even small amounts can have a big effect on their body,

 People respond differently to alcohol for other reasons besides height and weight.
 Your gender, age, genetics, overall health, the amount of alcohol you drink, when you drink it, and any history of problem drinking can affect your reaction to alcohol.